5. Storage for Kubernetes Infrastructure Services¶

 - If the disaster recovery plan is to recover the Kubernetes cluster as-is at the destination site, then these volumes should be replicated with SnapMirror or SnapVault.

-- etcd does not have significant IOPS or throughput requirements, however latency can play a critical role in the responsiveness of the Kubernetes API server.
-Whenever possible the lowest latency storage or set your storage to the lowest latency possible.
+- etcd does not have significant IOPS or throughput requirements, however, latency can play a critical role in the responsiveness of the Kubernetes API server.
+Whenever possible use the lowest latency storage or set your storage to the lowest latency possible.

 - A QoS policy should be leveraged to provide a minimum amount of IOPS to the etcd volume(s).
 The minimum value will depend on the number of nodes and pods which are deployed to your Kubernetes cluster.
 Monitoring should be used to verify that the configured policy is adequate and adjusted over time as the Kubernetes cluster expands.